Do Go On - 369 - The Night Witches

 Yeah.

-Especially in the big powers around that time.
+especially in the big powers around that time.

-from the pilots to the commanders to the mechanics were women the regiment began filling out in 1942
+exclusively female, where everyone from the pilots to the commanders to the mechanics were women.

-with young women ranging in age from 17 to 26 this feels right that you're doing this as the feminist of the podcast
+This feels right that you're doing this as the feminist of the podcast.

-because this is really cool and quite groundbreaking for the time.
+Because this is like, this is really cool and quite groundbreaking for the time.

-All women mechanics and the whole team, that's great.
+all women mechanics and the whole team, that's great.

 I'm not sure how to feel about it, so I need you to explain to me.

-Earlier I said I was surprised by some of this stuff.
+And earlier I said I was surprised by some of this stuff.

 Of course not.